For an overview of the program click here.

-Program prerequisites include a bachelor’s degree in any field and demonstration of competency in each of the following three areas:
+Program prerequisites include a bachelor’s degree in any field and demonstration of competency in each of the following areas:

 - Computer Applications Competency.
 Students must demonstrate this competency by passing an on-line computer applications competency exam or by successful completion of the IS 146 or its equivalent.
 IS 146 or its equivalent will not count towards the requirements of the MS-IS degree.